 Seton Hill first welcomed veterans in 1946, when 40 World War II veterans were accepted as students to what had been, until that year, exclusively a women's college.

 We continue to honor the men and women who have served our country by assisting veterans, reservists and guardsmen - and their families - in understanding and obtaining their military educational benefits, and by providing a supportive environment in which they can excel in their academic endeavors.

-Seton Hill is proud to partner with the U.S. Department of Veterans Affairs to provide full tuition benefits to eligible veterans or their dependents through the New Post - 9/11 GI Bill and the Yellow Ribbon GI Education Enhancement Program.
-Through the New GI Bill, the VA will cover tuition for eligible veterans in an amount that equals the highest in-state tuition for a public institution of higher learning.
+Seton Hill is proud to partner with the U.S. Department of Veterans Affairs to provide full tuition benefits to eligible veterans or their dependents through the Post - 9/11 GI Bill and the Yellow Ribbon GI Education Enhancement Program.
+Through the Bill, the VA will cover tuition for eligible veterans in an amount that equals the highest in-state tuition for a public institution of higher learning.
 Through the Yellow Ribbon GI Enhancement Program, Seton Hill and the VA will cover any additional tuition costs, so that veterans who want to attend Seton Hill can do so without paying extra tuition for attending a private institution.
 Eligible veterans or their dependents can also receive a book allowance and monthly allowance for housing costs.
-For more information about this new benefit, visit New GI Bill.
+For more information about this new benefit, visit Post - 9/11 GI Bill.